Music industry weighs vaccine mandates, but politics collide

 The push for vaccine requirements for concerts is not only coming from the biggest promoters like Live Nation and AEG Live, but also artists themselves.
 The Foo Fighters, Phish, Maroon 5, The Killers and Dead & Company have all publicly said they’ll require proof of vaccination or a negative COVID-19 test for fans.

-Singer Jennifer Nettles, who performs solo and as a part of the country duo Sugarland, said she looks at it from a business perspective when she considers the health of the people who work for her as well as the fans.
+Singer Jennifer Nettles, who performs solo and as a part of the country duo Sugarland, said she looks at it from a business perspective.

 “We can’t force anyone to get a vaccine,” Nettles said.
 “But we do have the right to say, ‘OK, if you don’t have it, then you can’t come because that is dangerous.’
 It’s not a character judgment that’s being made.
 It’s a matter of fact.”